 Even Evil Has Standards: The pirates may be no-good, thieving, lying brigands, but unlike the frat boys, they would never make people wear some kind of humiliating outfit while cleaning!

-Everything Is Better With Monkeys: Sock Monkeys, Balloon Monkeys, Rhesus Monkeys, Hobo Monkeys (complete with tiny cigar, hobo vest, a top hat, and the wallet he just stole from you), and monkeys that play cymbals, as well as the insidious Jocko Homo.
+Everything's Better with Monkeys: Sock Monkeys, Balloon Monkeys, Rhesus Monkeys, Hobo Monkeys (complete with tiny cigar, hobo vest, a top hat, and the wallet he just stole from you), and monkeys that play cymbals, as well as the insidious Jocko Homo.

 Everything Is Worse With B(ee)s: Summer 2011 special challenge: Bees Hate You.
 Bees attack you every couple of turns, and they want to kill you.
 Even the bs in any equipment you're wearing.
 Your character also has a phobia of using items or familiar with a "B" in it.